 "I'm left-handed, and it's not very easy to find reasonably priced, high-quality left-handed guitars," he told Guitar World.

 According to Penn State, 50 percent of left-handers play the guitar in the right-handed position.
 And that was certainly true of David Bowie, who wrote timeless tunes like "Heroes," "Rebel Rebel," and "Ziggy Stardust" with his non-dominant hand.

-Roman Catholic nun Mother Teresa is known for many things, one of which is being left-handed.
-In photographs of her signing documents (like this one), she can be seen using her left hand.
+Roman Catholic nun Mother Teresa is remembered for many things, one of which is being left-handed.
+In photographs of her signing documents, she can be seen using her left hand.

-Gordon Ramsay is one of the most famous celebrity chefs around.
-And if you’ve ever seen him work his culinary magic, you might have noticed that while he’s slicing and dicing, he’s using his left (and more dominant) hand.
-And while some lefties who work in restaurants say it can be a challenge, Ramsay seems to be doing just fine.
-And for more people who’ve had an impact on the world, check out these 40 World-Famous A-Listers Who Didn’t Become Famous Until After 40.
+Gordon Ramsay is one of the most famous celebrity chefs there is.
+And if you've ever seen him work his culinary magic, you might have noticed that while he's slicing and dicing, he's using his left (and more dominant) hand.
+And while some lefties who work in restaurants say it can be a challenge because cooking tools are often designed for righties, Ramsay seems to be doing just fine.